socialimpactlab/socialimpactlab.github.io/blog/_posts/2017-12-12-what-happened-part-i.md

 It's important to say, up front: as our CEO, I bear most of the responsibility for our closure.

 I took risks, and they didn't pay off.
 I made operational mistakes, and they cost me time and energy to recover.
 I didn't know enough about how to fundraise and build donor relationships, particularly in the unfamiliar DC market.
 I am too eager to do the detailed work myself when I should work at a higher level.
 We were also unlucky.
 But the job of a CEO is to identify, plan for and build buffers against unexpected challenges, and I didn't do that well enough.
 I've learned a lot from this.
-More in this post [link], which is more operational in nature.
+More in next week's post, which is more operational in nature.

 But.
 Here I want to focus on what was, perhaps, our biggest problem, and one I'm still grappling with: our strategy, messaging, and business model.